Mahafreed/twofriendsreading/_posts/2024-05-15-on-learning-to-write-adania-shibli.md

 title:             "On “Learning to write again”, an essay by Adania Shibli - Translated by Wiam El-Tamami"
 menutitle:         "Analysis - “Learning to write again”, an essay by Adania Shibli"
 category:          essay analysis
-author:            jwillmer
+author:            M Irani
 date:              2024-05-13 09:17:00 -0400
-tags:              Jekyll Content Demo
+tags:              Essay Analysis
 ---

 ### Analysis and notes